How to submit an article:

 Your tone should be friendly and conversational.

-Please break paragraphs into 2-3 sentences each.
+Please break paragraphs into roughly two sentences each.
 A wall of text is unattractive.

 Note: If your content is excessively poor, too generic or vague, we will leave it unpublished until you fix it.